 Bedliners Of Treasure Valley -VS- Others

-Although their chemical is a very fine product.
+Although Line-X XS-100 is a very fine product.
 When you compare the self-published technical data sheets by the chemical manufacturers, you will find that our chemical formulation is not just harder (impact resistance), but more elastic (flexibility).
 Our product also has a more tensile strength (the amount of force needed to stretch the material and is more tear-resistant.
 So according to these lab data sheets, our chemical is harder, more tear-resistant, more elastic, AND needing more force to stretch.
-We both use high-pressure technology, but our Ameraguard chemical does outperform the competitors.
+We both use high-pressure technology, but our Ameraguard chemical does outperform the XS-100.

 Rhino Linings’ hybrid bed liner has come a long way from the original Rhino.
 Most dealers have now switched from the low pressure (gummy) liner to their new high-pressure hybrid formulation.
 This formulation is comparable in hardness, but according to the self-published data sheets by the chemical manufacturers, our formulation still exceeds in elasticity (flexibility), tensile strength (the amount of force needed to stretch the material and is more tear-resistant.
 Our chemical outperforms their hybrid material in 3 out of 4 main testing methods, and ties for the fourth.
 We both use high-pressure technology, but our Ameraguard chemical does outperform the Rhino Linings’ hybrid Bedliner.